 Under terms of the buyout, TA Associates is now majority owner of StorageCraft, and many of the executive leaders retain ownership in the company, Medeiros confirmed.
 Former CEO and co-founder Jeff Shreeve exits as part of the deal, James confirmed.

 Why Medeiros Joined StorageCraft

 So what attracted Medeiros to this opportunity?
 The answer involves technology and people.
-“First and foremost, the technology was absolutely paramount,” he says.
-“It’s part of the IT fabric you must have amid this data explosion.”
+"First and foremost, the technology was absolutely paramount," he says.
+"It's part of the IT fabric you must have amid this data explosion."
 Innovation around data protection will keep StorageCraft from becoming commoditized, he said.
-“Second, through the due diligence, I found the StorageCraft team to be genuine in their caring for customer and partner success.
-For me, StorageCraft rose to the top of the [potential investment and leadership] list based on those factors.”
+"Second, through the due diligence, I found the StorageCraft team to be genuine in their caring for customer and partner success.
+For me, StorageCraft rose to the top of the list based on those factors."

 On the other side of the table during the negotiations, James was impressed with the global know-how that Medeiros and TA Associates offer the company.